 It is an ideal way to save for a child's future education expenses.
-Earnings are tax-free if used for qualified elementary, secondary, or post-secondary education expenses.
+Earnings and withdrawals are tax-free if the funds are used for qualified elementary, secondary, or post-secondary education expenses.

 How Much Can I Contribute?

 Almost anyone can contribute to a Coverdell Education Savings Account.
 Each child can receive a total of \$2,000 per year in contributions from all sources.
 Contributions may be made until the year the child reaches 18, with the exception of special-needs children.